The Hands-On Growth Laws Theory Cookbook: Digestif: Ecological implications of proteome allocation and growth laws

 The previous sections introduced mathematical models for cellular growth physiology, focusing on how cells allocate their proteome across essential processes and how that allocation shapes overall cellular functions.
 These models treat cells as isolated entities that acquire resources from an environment presumed to remain unchanged.
 In reality, microorganisms actively transform their surroundings by consuming nutrients, releasing metabolic by-products, and adjusting their internal proteome accordingly~\cite{Huelsmann2024, Narla2025, dal_bello_resourcediversity_2021}.
 Far from acting as passive consumers, they engage in complex interactions with other cells, compete for shared resources, form cooperative networks, and evolve context-dependent notions of nutrient quality~\cite{Abreu2023}.

-This section integrates an ecological dimension into our proteome allocation framework by presenting three concise recipes that serve as starting points for modeling microbial communities.
+As a brief conceptual outlook (rather than a comprehensive review), this section integrates an ecological dimension into our proteome allocation framework by presenting three concise recipes that serve as starting points for modeling microbial communities.
 Each recipe illustrates a different mode of interaction: competition for shared substrates, cross feeding via secreted metabolites, and the ecological interpretation of nutrient quality, which links proteome investment during current growth to anticipatory adjustments that enhance fitness in future environments.
-Here, we aim to provide an overview of how physiological proteome-based models can predict ecological dynamics, and of how proteome allocation not only reflects physiological but also ecological constraints.
-In comparison to the previous sections, the following discussion is necessarily more exploratory, reflecting the relative scarcity of literature on the topic.
+Our goal here is to sketch how the growth-law and proteome-allocation perspective may inform ecological thinking, as an outlook that identifies opportunities and open questions.
+This section intentionally departs from the previous sections - both in topic (from physiology to ecology) and in style (from worked to a mixture of worked and exploratory `recipes') - to illustrate how growth-law principles may extend beyond physiology.
+We leave detailed community modeling to future work and view this area as a promising direction for near-term advances.